Page updated 24th October 2018

 Garton & King were South West Agents for the Manufacturers of the Gurney Stove.
 Exeter Cathedral boasted Gurney Stoves (see picture) as did many Cathedrals – some were even converted to Gas or Oil Fired.

-although he spent over 40 years in research and experiment he never
+1820 and although he spent over 40 years in research and experiment he

-quite made his fame and fortune and is not given the recognition he
+never quite made his fame and fortune and is not given the recognition

 In 1896 Garton & King designed and produced their own Radiator – called somewhat logically the “1896 Radiator” – their name is cast into the metal - so – if you see one somewhere, perhaps in a large private house or in a National Trust property, please let me know – and don’t forget – PHOTOGRAPH IT as they are an endangered species!

 Garton & King was not all gullies gratings gears and manhole covers.
 These two images were taken this April in the St Anthony's Chapel at Cowley near Exeter and show that the Company were very much into various forms and systems of Heating.
 St Anthony's Heating System dates from probably the middle to late 1800s and this type of radiator is particularly scarce nowadays.
 Another interesting discovery of a G & K of about the same era can be seen at Christ Church Bridgewater There is a full write up on this Bridgwater (Somerset) Unitarian Church's System on their Website.St Anthony's Chapel has now been deconsecrated and is cuirrently up For Sale.
 Who knows the fate of the building and its historic Heating System.